Men manscape – that’s nothing new. They shave their chests, shoulder, backs, even their arms and legs.

 The preference was slight, but still noticeable nonetheless.

-5 Reasons why men SHOULDN’T shave their armpits
+5 Reasons why men SHOULDN’T shave their armpits (A simple, illustrated guide)

 There are several potential benefits to shaving your armpits.
 But don’t pick up your razor before examing some of the potential pitfalls.